-I’m breaking from the interiors theme tonight, to talk about something that is getting on my wick.
-(Sorry, I’ve been on a train for two hours) You’re going to think I’m mad, but it’s mindfulness.
+I’m breaking from the interiors theme tonight to talk about something that is getting on my wick.
+You’re going to think I’m mad, but it’s mindfulness.

 The basic definition of mindfulness, courtesy of the Oxford English Dictionary, is: “The quality or state of being conscious or aware of something”.

 But anyone who reads the papers or spends time online these days will know that it has morphed into something far bigger.
-It’s the idea that being aware of and focused on what is happening in your mind, body and surroundings can boost career progression, beat stress and even help you lose weight – it’s like a way of living.
+It’s the idea that being more aware of what is happening in your mind, body and surroundings can boost career progression, beat stress and even help you lose weight.
 Right now, there are 22,855 books relating to mindfulness on Amazon, and the NHS has an advice page on it.
-Take a look at these headlines:
+Take a look at these news headlines:

 ‘Overcoming fear of public speaking through mindfulness’